History of the Library

 The digital age

 In the early 2000s, the library introduced wireless access and created a Library Instruction Lab for hands-on teaching of electronic catalogues and databases.

 The library’s integration of digital resources and information technology gained momentum with the hiring of University Librarian and Vice Provost of Digital Scholarship MacKenzie Smith in 2012.
 Under Smith’s leadership, the library created new programs in the library for scholarly communications, data science and informatics, data management, digital archives, online strategy, communications, fundraising, and equity, diversity and inclusion.
 Smith also helped launch the university’s Data Science Initiative, leading to the creation of the UC Davis DataLab for data science and informatics.

 Additionally, the UC Davis Library has become more involved with nationwide, large-scale digitization initiatives, such as HathiTrust and the Google Books initiative, and transformative open access publishing initiatives like TOME: Towards an Open Monograph Ecosystem, which aim to make published scholarly research freely available online.

-The library currently has a collection of 10 million items, more than 1.66 million visitors annually — 93 percent of whom are students — and is ranked among the top 100 academic research libraries in North America.
+The library currently has a collection of 10 million items, serves nearly 1.7 million visitors annually — 93 percent of whom are students — and is ranked among the top 100 academic research libraries in North America.